Care & Guidance

 Watering: There's no one-size fits all rule for watering perennials.
 Some varieties stand up to drought and others need to be kept moist all the time.
 Keep your plants healthier and make watering a breeze by grouping plants in acccordance with their watering needs.
 No matter what perennials you're growing, be sure to keep them all well watered in the first year - that allows them to become well established.

-Feeding: If you have rich soil or improve it with compost or other forms of organic matter on a regular basis, you probably won't need to feed your plants, But if you're burdened with poor soil, fertilizing can be helpful.
-Take care not to over fertilize - this may make your plants flower less, suffer root injury, or even kill your perennials.
+Feeding: If you have rich soil or improve it with garden compost or other forms of organic matter on a regular basis, you probably won't need to feed your plants, But if you're burdened with poor soil, fertilising can be helpful.
+Take care not to over fertilise - this may make your plants flower less, suffer root injury, or even kill your perennials.

 Winter Care: Perennials that are reliably cold hardy in your region shouldn't need any special winter care.
 But spreading a layer of mulch over them after the soil freezes can help prevent winter damage during an especially cold season.
 Many gardeners like to leave the dead stems of their perennials standing all winter, providing food for birds.
 Perennials can help to catch snow, which is one of the best winter mulches.